 3/ Improve sales performance

 As mentioned above, by focusing on personalizing purchasing needs and building relationships with customers, conversational selling can lead to improved sales performance.
-In addition, when customers feel appreciated and special, the chance of closing deals can also increase significantly.
+In addition, when customers feel appreciated and unique, the chance of closing deals can also increase significantly.

 At the same time, by taking a consultative approach and offering solutions that address customers’ needs, businesses can position themselves as problem-solvers and build a reputation for delivering results.